DC-DistADMM: ADMM Algorithm for Constrained Distributed Optimization over Directed Graphs

-\begin{section}{Appendix} \begin{subsection}{Proof of Lemma~\ref{lem:state_inside_ball}} Define, $d_{i,j}$ to be length of the shortest path connecting node $i$ to node $j$.
+\begin{subsection}{Proof of Lemma~\ref{lem:state_inside_ball}} Define, $d_{i,j}$ to be length of the shortest path connecting node $i$ to node $j$.
 To prove the claim we use an induction argument on $d_{i,j}$.
 Base case: $d_{i,j} = 1$, Given, $s \geq 0$ for all $i \in \mathcal{V}$,

 Therefore, for all $j \in \mathcal{N}_i^-$, $w_j^{s} \in \mathcal{B}( w_i^{s + 1}, R_i^{1}(s))$.
 Assume the claim holds for $d_{i,j} = k$, that is for all $j$ such that $d_{i,j} \leq k$, $w_j^{s} \in \mathcal{B}( w_i^{s + k}, R_i^{k}(s))$.
 For any node $\ell \in \mathcal{N}_i^-$, on the path between node $i$ and $j$ with $d_{i,j} \leq k+1$, we have $d_{\ell,j} \leq k$.
 By the induction hypothesis, $w_j^{s} \in \mathcal{B}( w_\ell^{s + k}, R_\ell^{k}(s))$.
 It implies, $\| w_\ell^{{s} + k} - w_j^{s} \| \leq R_\ell^{k}(s)$.
 From~(\ref{eq:radius}) we have,